TERMS (ТЕРМІНИ)May 14, '25 03:00

 This content has been automatically translated from Ukrainian.

-What does correlation mean?
+What does the word “correlation” mean?

 How to understand correlation with a simple example?